 It’s been proven that daily Vitamin D prevents preterm labor, births, and infections.
 Also, preeclampsia and gestational diabetes are related to vitamin D deficiency.
 While looking for a prenatal you’ll notice the average brand will only have 400 IU.
 Foods such as egg yolk, salmon, cod liver oil are high in Vitamin D. Fortified foods and drinks like milk are recommended as well.
 Consult with your doctor about using additional supplementation.

 70 mg of Calcium

 Nutrients such as Calcium protects your bones as your baby grows.
 Your baby also benefits from Calcium since its such a vital mineral to form baby’s bones and teeth.
 Foods high in calcium are raw milk, kale, yogurt, broccoli, and cheese.

 Collagen is the main component of cartilage, bones, and skin.
 Vitamin C is essential for you and your baby protecting cells from damage and works as an antioxidant to help fight infections.
 Foods that provide vitamin C include orange juice, grapefruit juice, strawberries, broccoli, and red bell pepper.

 150 micrograms of Iodine

 A healthy thyroid is extremely critical while pregnant.
 Any deficiency in iodine can cause stunted physical growth, severe mental disability, and deafness.
-Also, low iodine can lead to a miscarriage and stillbirth.
-Eggs, yogurt, tuna, eggs, wild caught codfish, green peas and bananas contain iodine.
+Also, low iodine can lead to miscarriage and stillbirth.
+Eggs, yogurt, tuna, eggs, wild caught codfish, green peas, and bananas contain iodine.

 20 mg of Niacin